chef/automate/components/automate-chef-io/content/docs/data-collection.md

 # Audit Cookbook + Inspec + Automate 2 Versions Support Matrix

-Refer to the following list to confirm a full set of working versions for your chef-client, Audit cookbook, Inspec, and Automate 2 [Supported Versions](https://github.com/chef-cookbooks/audit#chef-automate).
+Refer to the [following Supported Versions list](https://github.com/chef-cookbooks/audit#chef-automate) to confirm a full set of working versions for your chef-client, Audit cookbook, Inspec, and Automate 2.
 When these do not match up, ingestion problems can occur because the messages will not show up in the expected format.

 # Node Run and Audit Data Collection